From AoI to QVAoI: Query-Based Semantics-Aware Scheduling for Energy-Harvesting IoT Systems: Semantic metrics: From AoI to QVAoI

-In this section, we present the metrics AoI, QAoI, and VAoI, and introduce our proposed metric, QVAoI.
-AoI is defined as the time elapsed since the generation time of the last received update, i.e., $\Delta^{AoI}(t)=t-u(t)$, where $u(t)$ is the timestamp of the current update at the receiver.
-The AoI is the most widely used metric in the literature, and its optimization yields the freshest updates in status update systems across various configurations (see \cite{kaul2012real,abbas2023comprehensive,yates2021age,pappas2022age}).
+In this section, we present the formal definitions of the metrics AoI, QAoI, and VAoI, and introduce our proposed metric, QVAoI.
+AoI is defined as the time elapsed since the generation time of the last received update, i.e., $\Delta^{AoI}(t) \triangleq t-u(t)$, where $u(t)$ is the timestamp of the current update at the receiver.
+The AoI is the most widely used metric in the literature, and its optimization yields the freshest updates in status update systems across various configurations \cite{yates2021age,pappas2022age}.

-VAoI quantifies the number of versions by which the receiver lags behind the source, i.e., $\Delta^{\mathit{VAoI}}(t)=N_S(t)-N_R(t)$, where $N_S(t)$ and $N_R(t)$ represent the version numbers of the current updates at the source and receiver, respectively.
-By version, we refer to any significant change in the content or new generation of information at the source.
-VAoI has been studied in several works.
-The works \cite{yates2021Vage,buyukates2022version,kaswan2022timely,kaswan2022susceptibility,mitra2022asuman,kaswan10051981,mitra2024age} focus on the scaling and growth of VAoI in gossiping networks with different topologies and system models.
-The works \cite{delfani2023version,mitra2023learning} focus on the optimization of VAoI in gossiping networks, while the work \cite{abd2023distribution} characterizes the higher-order statistics of VAoI in gossiping networks.
+VAoI quantifies the number of versions by which the receiver lags behind the source, i.e., $\Delta^{\mathit{VAoI}}(t) \triangleq N_S(t)-N_R(t)$, where $N_S(t)$ and $N_R(t)$ represent the version numbers of the current updates at the source and receiver, respectively.
+By version, we refer to any significant change in the content or a new generation of information at the source.

-QAoI is an extension of AoI and considers the age at instances when there is a request from the destination node.
+QAoI is an extension of AoI that considers the age at instances when there is a request from the destination node.
 This metric is suitable for \emph{pull-based} status update systems, wherein the destination node requests and controls the generation or transmission of updates as needed and when they are valuable for utilization.
-A pull-based setup contrasts with a \emph{push-based} setup, in which the source or transmitter decides to push updates toward the receiver at its discretion, regardless of requests from the receiver.
-If we presume a binary request arrival process $r(t)$, where $r(t)$ equals $1$ when there is a request from the receiver and $0$ otherwise, then QAoI is defined as $\Delta^{\mathit{QAoI}}(t) = r(t) \times \Delta^{AoI}(t)$.
+A pull-based setup contrasts with a \emph{push-based} setup, in which the source or transmitter decides to push updates to the receiver at its discretion, regardless of requests from the receiver.
+If we presume a binary request arrival process $r(t)$, where $r(t)$ equals $1$ when there is a request from the receiver and $0$ otherwise, then QAoI is defined as $\Delta^{\mathit{QAoI}}(t) \triangleq r(t) \times \Delta^{AoI}(t)$.
 This metric penalizes system staleness only when requests are demanded.
-In a practical scenario where there is a lag ($\tau$) between the request time and when the system controls are applied, the definition can be corrected to $\Delta^{\mathit{QAoI}}(t) = r(t-\tau) \times \Delta^{AoI}(t)$.
-QAoI has been studied in the works \cite{chiariotti2022query,hatami2022demand,ildiz2023pull,ouguz2022implementation,agheli2023effective}.
+In a practical scenario where there is a lag ($\tau$) between the request time and when the system controls are applied, the definition can be corrected to $\Delta^{\mathit{QAoI}}(t) \triangleq r(t-\tau) \times \Delta^{AoI}(t)$.